xing/hops/README.md

 #### `hops-postcss`

-This preset will enable PostCSS support via a css-loader and add the PostCSS Preset Env to your project.
+This preset will enable PostCSS support with [CSS modules](https://github.com/css-modules/css-modules) via a [css-loader](https://github.com/webpack-contrib/css-loader) and add the [PostCSS Preset Env](https://github.com/csstools/postcss-preset-env) to your project.

 Install it to your project: